MengRao/PubSubQueue/README.md

 It supports single publisher(source) and multiple subscriber(receiver), where publisher is not affected(e.g. blocked) by or even aware of subscribers.
 Subscriber is a pure reader of the queue, if it's not reading fast enough and falls far behind the publisher it'll lose messages.

-Message type in PubSubQueue is a blob and is guranteed to be 8 bytes aligned, so a C/C++ struct can simply be used without performance penalty.
+Msg type in PubSubQueue is blob and msg is guaranteed to be allocated in 8 bytes aligned address by queue, so a C/C++ struct can simply be used without performance penalty.

 ## Example
 Usage for publisher: